yy502/laserpecker/README.md

 # Purchase

-If you find my user guide useful and wish to purchase an LP, please consider using my Affiliate links below :-)
+If you find my user guide useful and wish to purchase an LP, please consider using my affiliate links below :-)

 US$10 SiteWide Coupon Code: `LaserPecker`